POETSII/tinsel/README.md

 On Terasic's [DE5-NET](http://de5-net.terasic.com), Tinsel acheives an Fmax of 450MHz and uses 500 ALMs (0.2%) and 113K block RAM bits (0.2%).

-This repo contains an initial snapshot, not really intended for general use yet.
+This repo is not intended for general use yet.

 Directory layout: